- Latest News

 Yes.
 However - Council is encouraging ratepayers and residents who need to access a service, have an enquiry or pay a bill - to do so online, over the phone or by email if possible and practicable.
 Council requests that anyone who is feeling unwell does NOT attend its facilities in person, and even for those that are feeling well should follow hygiene and social distancing protocols.

-The Blanchetown Community Hub is restricted to opening from 10am to 2pm on Thursdays only, with access to general council and library services and Centrelink services.
+The Blanchetown Community Hub is now open from 10am to 2pm on Tuesdays and Thursdays.

 How can I pay my rates or make a payment?